sadif50/skill-tester/README.md

 - You can see your test summary at the right side of your quizes.
 ## Dependency used

-- Bootstrap 5.2 used for css framework
+- Bootstrap 5.2 used for css framework.
-- Hero Icon used for Icons
+- Hero Icon used for Icons.
 - React Router Used for routing and data load by its loader.
 - React Tostify Used for Showing toast.
 - Rechart used for showing statistical chart.